ANU-WALD/ANU-WALD.github.io/README.md

 ### Support or Contact

 Want to collaborate developing or contributing new materials to this page?
-Contact me pablo.larraondo (at) anu.edu.au
+Contact me at: pablo.larraondo (at) anu.edu.au or ANU WALD Slack channel.

 Curious about how to reproduce this page's logo?
 See [here](https://gist.github.com/prl900/915fdbcaf977b882e3ac0a82fc7276bd)